 These guidelines are intended to protect participants, parents/guardians, and Braefoot staff in Braefoot programs.
 This plan will be updated as new scientific information, government recommendations, and social norms become available.
-This is a rapidly evolving situation that requires adaptation and flexibility.
+This is a continually evolving situation that requires adaptation and flexibility.

 We will notify you of any additional specific advice about Children’s programs and COVID 19 as it becomes available from reliable sources such as the BC Centre for Disease Control.

 Each participant should be monitored for symptoms associated with COVID-19.
 Should the participant experience any symptoms of COVID-19, 811 should be called and their instructions followed.

 If the participant’s condition changes at any time during the program, 811 should be called and their instructions followed.

 Participants may, at their parents’ discretion, bring a face mask with them to the program each day to wear during activities where social distancing will be difficult to maintain.